jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

         A list of pre-defined languages is included, but this can be augmented by setting `markdown-gfm-additional-languages`.
         ([GH-38][], [GH-54][], [GH-59][], [GH-60][], [GH-64][])
-    -   strikethrough support in `gfm-mode`.
+    -   Strikethrough support in `gfm-mode`.
-    -   Support for GFM toggling checkboxes `mouse-1` or
-        <kbd>RET`.
-This is controlled by a new custom variable,
-        `markdown-make-gfm-checkboxes-buttons`.
-Thanks to Howard
-        Melman for a patch.  ([GH-7][])
+    -   Support for GFM toggling checkboxes `mouse-1` or `RET`.
+This is controlled by a new custom variable, `markdown-make-gfm-checkboxes-buttons`.
+Thanks to Howard Melman for a patch.  ([GH-7][])
     -   Font lock and filling for Pandoc "fancy lists," which use `#`